TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/XliffFormat.rst

 File locations and naming
 =========================

-In the TYPO3 Core, XLIFF files are located in the various system extensions as needed and are expected to be located in :file:`Resources/Private/Language`.
+In the `TYPO3 Core`:pn:, XLIFF files are located in the various system extensions as needed and are expected to be located in :file:`Resources/Private/Language`.

-In Extbase, the main file (:file:`locallang.xlf`) will be loaded automatically and available in the controller and Fluid views without further work needed.
+In `Extbase`:pn:, the main file (:file:`locallang.xlf`) will be loaded automatically and available in the controller and `Fluid`:pn: views without further work needed.
 Other files will need to be referred to explicitly using the :code:`EXT:LLL:extkey/path/to/file:my.label` syntax.

 As mentioned above, the translation files follow the same naming conventions, but